uni-bremen-agst/SEE/Tools/XMLDocNormalizer/Evaluation/README.md

 all files.
 JSON candidate entries record each P5A ordinal, exact provenance, selected artifact source, and bounded discovery counters.
 The observed Scrutor and Serilog root cause is documented in `G1-reference-acquisition.md`.

+## G4B bounded remote reference candidates

+Reference acquisition defaults to `--references local`.
+The explicit `--references bounded-remote` profile adds context-local NuGet V3 package and historical .NET reference-pack candidates after all local sources fail.
+Feed service discovery, registration/catalog metadata, package downloads, search breadth, requests, bytes, archive entries, and time are hard-bounded.
+The existing P7B HTTPS/DNS implementation supplies HTTPS-only, public-address, manual-redirect, timeout, and response-size enforcement.
+Packages are streamed as ZIP data; paths, duplicates, expanded sizes, and entry sizes are validated.
+No package build content is loaded or executed.

+The report records `LocalExact`, `RemoteExact`, or `Unavailable` per ordinal, full RemoteExact provenance, provider counters, and the 175-entry G4B matrix.
+Source reconstruction remains an independent option, so the canonical profiles use the same `verified-line-endings` value and vary reference acquisition only.

 ## G2 exact Portable PDB candidates